thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-12/012.png)

 !!! abstract "Content Models / Invoices / (data model) / **Remit To**"
-    1. Right click on any of the property names and select Paste Properties
+    1. Right click on any of the property names and select **Paste Properties**.

 ![](../assets/img/vol-2/4-12/013.png)